andrivet/ZX81-Debugger/docs/debug.md

 ![Debug](./images/debug05.png)

-The commmand displays a view of the memory (`-mv`) starting at the address hold by `40B5` in hexadecimal and with a size of 792 bytes (33 bytes x 24 lignes).
+The command displays a view of the memory (`-mv`) starting at the address held by `40B5` in hexadecimal and with a size of 792 bytes (33 bytes x 24 lines).

 ![Debug](./images/debug06.png)

 The addresses are displayed in blue and the values of the bytes in white.
 The values in gray are outside of the requested area of memory as specified in the command.
-If the windows is wide enough, the values of each byte is converted into its character equivalent in the ZX81 character set.
+If the window is wide enough, the value of each byte is converted into its character equivalent in the ZX81 character set.

 Click again on the **Step** button ![Step Over](./images/command-step-over.png) or press F10.